 Radiant Logistics, Inc. and its consolidated subsidiaries (the "Company") operates as a third-party logistics company, providing multimodal transportation and logistics services primarily to customers based in the United States and Canada.
-The Company services a large and diversified account base which it supports from an extensive multi-brand network of over 100 operating locations (including 20 Company-owned offices) across North America as well as an integrated international service partner network located in other key markets around the globe.
-As a third-party logistics company, the Company has a carrier network of approximately 10,000 asset-based transportation companies, including motor carriers, railroads, airlines and ocean lines.
-The Company believes shippers value its services because it is able to objectively arrange the most efficient and cost-effective means, type and provider of transportation service since it is not influenced by the ownership of transportation assets.
-In addition, the Company's minimal investment in physical assets affords it the opportunity for a higher return on invested capital and net cash flows than the Company's asset-based competitors.
+The Company services a large and diversified account base, which it supports from an extensive multi-brand network of over 100 operating locations (including 20 Company-owned offices) across North America as well as an integrated international service partner network located in other key markets around the globe.
+As a third-party logistics company, the Company has a vast carrier network asset-based transportation companies, including motor carriers, railroads, airlines and ocean lines.